Reflections on ProWritingAids 2024 Fantasy Writers’ Week

 Reflections on ProWritingAid's 2024 Fantasy Writers’ Week

 This year's “Fantasy Writers' Week” welcomed both familiar faces and fresh presenters.
-Overall, it was an enjoyable and enlightening experience, but I missed the author interviews.
+I had a good time and learned a lot, but wish they had more author interviews.

 Recommended article